danvk/aoc2021/README.md

 ## Advent of Code

+### Day 22

+Hardest day by far for me; My first instinct was to implement union and difference by splitting up intersecting cuboids into sub-cuboids.
+There could be up to 27 if you're really unlucky.
+It seems that some people on reddit got something like this to work, but mine completely blew up on the sample inputs.

+I hoped I could simplify the problem by solving independently for each (x, y) pair, so that you only have to do interval arithmetic.
+This would have worked and didn't take too much memory, but I clocked it at taking an estimated ~140 years.
+Ouch.

+I hoped that solving for each z value and looking at rectangles in the (x, y) plane would be a nice middle ground, but this also blew up.

+While driving in the afternoon, I came up with two new ideas:

+1. Store separate "include" and "exclude" cubes.
+So you can represent A + B as [A, B] - [A ∩ B].
+It sounds like Iulia got something like this to work.
+I was concerned that operations would blow up as the number of sets in each list increased.
+2. There are only so many distinct xs, ys and zs.
+So if you just make a list of them and index it, you can re-use your solution from part 1 and scale each cell up by its volume.

+This is what I wound up doing.
+It was quite fast on the third sample, but was taking a long but not interminable time on my input (maybe an hour?).
+I replaced my `map[Coord]bool` structure with a gigantic array (`[1663][1663][1663]bool`) and it ran in ~10s.

+@znrk found a similar solution: <https://gist.github.com/znkr/a1c8dfcbedaabb5b97a7886f06a40282>.
+He made a clever choice to change the closed intervals to open intervals by adding one to the right end of each.
+This cuts the size of the giant grid by a factor of 8.

 ### Day 21

 Two very different implementations for part 1 and part 2 today, but neither was very difficult.
 The state size for part 2 never got larger than ~12,000.